Ch4t4r/Nebulo/README.md

 For a growing collection of frequenty asked questions (FAQ), take a look [here](FAQ.md).

 # Help wanted
-Requesting your support: the app is getting closer to a proper release but it's still missing an important aspect: translations.
 Translations are important to reach as broad of an audience as possible and for non-english speakers to be able to use the app to it's full extent.
 Head over to the [translation guide](TRANSLATING.md) to see how you can help!

 # Installation
-The app is distributed over the play store, F-Droid and as .apk file.
+The app is distributed over the play store, a custom F-Droid repo and as an .apk file.

 ## Play store
-Go to the [play store](https://play.google.com/store/apps/details?id=com.frostnerd.smokescreen&), download the app and have fun.
+Go to the [play store](https://play.google.com/store/apps/details?id=com.frostnerd.smokescreen) to download the app.

 ## F-Droid
 1. Add the repository on your F-Droid app by clicking [this link](https://fdroid.frostnerd.com/fdroid/repo?fingerprint=74BB580F263EC89E15C207298DEC861B5069517550FE0F1D852F16FA611D2D26).